MichaelCurrin/auto-commit-msg/docs/development/tests.md

 See the main page generated as `coverage/lcov-report/index.html`.

-This can viewed as using a static site server.
+This can be viewed using a static site server.

 ```sh
 $ cd coverage/lcov-report